 ONE-ROOM SCHOOLHOUSE IN DUVAL COUNTY IS SAVED

 In celebration of its 90th anniversary, the Community Club has purchased the structure and donated it to the City of Jacksonville.
-Mandarin Community Club President and Executive Director of the Jacksonville Historic Society Emily Lisska was excited about the opportunity.
+Former Mandarin Community Club President and Executive Director of the Jacksonville Historic Society Emily Lisska was excited about the opportunity.
 “The Mandarin Community Club is pleased to have the opportunity to help save this important piece of Mandarin history,” Lisska said.

-The Mandarin Museum and Historical Society is managing fundraising efforts for the project.
-To date, nearly 90% of the monies needed has been donated, including $40,000 from City Councilman Matt Schellenberg’s District 6 funds for park improvements, $10,000 for the purchase by Mandarin Community Club, the very generous gifts from two members of MMHS, as well as gifts from many others in the community.
+The Mandarin Museum and Historical Society has managed fundraising efforts for the project.
+To date, nearly 90% of the monies needed has been donated, including $50,000 from City Councilman Matt Schellenberg’s District 6 funds for park improvements, $10,000 for the purchase by Mandarin Community Club, the very generous gifts from two members of MMHS, as well as gifts from many others in the community.